unclewalter/tilde-festival-website/pages/festival.md

 [Layout & Lineup Grid -- Temporary (PDF).](/assets/img/draft_grid_for_web.pdf) -- A full, mobile friendly program grid will be available on the day.

+** Please note that there will be individual concert tickets available on the day/at the door to certain performances (others are free), and will be $10.

 # 2017 Lineup

 - Andrew Ball (QLD)